MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 commands are contextual, so they only work in particular areas of the user interface.

-To use a voice command:

--   Say “[!include[pn-remote-assist](../includes/pn-remote-assist.md)],” and then say one of the voice commands in the following table.

-> [!NOTE]
+> [!IMPORTANT]
-> You can also gaze at any button and say “Select” to select that button.
+To use a voice command, say “[!include[pn-remote-assist](../includes/pn-remote-assist.md)],” and then say one of the voice commands in the following table.
+You can also gaze at any button and say “Select” to select that button.

 | **Voice command**            | **Description**                                                                      |